-- 9.1.1 There are likely significant effects to the European sites of Portholme SAC and The Ouse Washes SAC/SPA/Ramsar from the Stevington Neighbourhood Development Plan, but only in combination with other plans. - 9.1.2 With alterations to the current policy on the natural environment (EN01) in the Stevington Neighbourhood Development Plan, the likely significant effects can be avoided or mitigated against meaning there are no adverse impacts on qualifying features or site integrity assuming other local plans and neighbourhood plans (adopted and emerging) in the catchment of The River Great Ouse similarly avoid or mitigate against the same likely significant effects. - 9.1.3 The avoidance of the impacts of increased flooding and pollution in the River Great Ouse depends on the efficacy of Anglian Water's Water Recycling Centres.
-The assumption has to be made that future HRAs for strategic plans of Anglian Water show that flooding and pollution are avoided or mitigated against. - 9.1.4 There is no reason arising from this Habitat Regulations Assessment to prevent the Stevington Neighbourhood Development Plan from being adopted in the context of the Habitat Regulations 2017.
+- 9.1.1 There are likely significant effects from increased flooding and from pollution to the European sites of Portholme (SAC) and The Ouse Washes (SAC/SPA/Ramsar) from the Oakley Neighbourhood Development Plan, but only in combination with other plans.
+The avoidance of the impacts of increased flooding and pollution in the River Great Ouse depends on the efficacy of Anglian Water's Water Recycling Centres.
+The assumption has to be made that future HRAs for strategic plans of Anglian Water show that flooding and pollution are avoided or mitigated against. - 9.1.2 There is no reason arising from this Habitat Regulations Assessment to prevent the Oakley Neighbourhood Development Plan from being adopted in the context of the Habitat Regulations 2017.